 There are 47 National Heritage Areas along the Parkway as well as 369 miles of hiking trails and 382 paved scenic overlooks.

 The mountains also provide the 5,700 feet of elevation range along this breathtaking route.

 Learn More: Exploring the Blue Ridge Parkway >

 In addition to the Parkway, Interstate 81, U.S. 460 and U.S. 220 all make their way through Virginia's Blue Ridge.

 The region also offers a fantastic regional airport that provides easy accessibility to many of the things to do and see in Virginia's Blue Ridge.

-The Roanoke-Blacksburg Regional Airport provides direct flights to eight international airports through 25 daily flights to hubs with U.S. Airways, American Airlines, Delta, United Airlines and Allegiant Air.
+The Roanoke-Blacksburg Regional Airport provides direct flights to eight international airports through 25 daily flights to hubs with American Airlines, Delta, United Airlines and Allegiant Air.
 With one-stop service to 78 international cities and 415 domestic destinations, Virginia's Blue Ridge Mountains are easy to reach from anywhere in the world.